Real, Unbiased MLM Reviews from an Ex-MLMer

 But if you don’t enjoy selling or can’t handle a ton of failure and rejection, immersing yourself in a company you “believe in” won’t make a turd of difference.

-So is developing the correct mindset and skill sets you’re gonna need to work from home.
+So is developing the correct mindset and skill sets you’re gonna need to work from home full-time.

 Yes, some business models have higher success rates than others.